-With their round faces, black eyes, and fuzzy white fur coats these cuddly critters are sure to melt your heart with just one glance.
+With their round faces, black eyes, and fuzzy white fur coats, these cuddly critters will surely melt your heart with just one glance.

-All you need is an internet connection to watch giant panda cam live from China anytime day or night.
+You only need an internet connection to watch the giant panda cam live from China anytime, day or night.

 Check this page if you are interested to know all about Giant Panda.

-There are four different camera angles that allow viewers from around the world to see what’s going on in this remote corner of China as if they were right there in person!
+Four different camera angles allow viewers worldwide to see what’s happening in this remote corner of China as if they were in person!

 Pandas are the most endangered animals in the world.